-Fair Or Foul: Twitter Is Fighting Over If Beyonce Needs To Speak Up About Sellout-y Jay-Z Comments
+Fair Or Foul: Twitter Is Debating If Beyonce Needs To Speak Up About Sellout-y Jay-Z Comments

 Beyonce Dragged Into Jay-Z Controversy